Edu4AI - Bringing AI to Education

 SemLib - Semantic Tools for Digital Libraries

 This project developed semantic annotation and recommendation components which have been integrated and made available in FollowThePlace.
 It was funded by the European Commission's Research for SMEs Programme.
 The semantic annotation forms the base of Pundit and is available on GitHub.
-The semantic recommender was build a generic system to support content-based recommendations and collaborative filtering.
+The semantic recommender was built as a generic system to support content-based recommendations and collaborative filtering.

 An FP6 Integrated project funded by the European Commission.
 In a take-up action we customised and extended wearable computing tools to help visualy impaired persons navigate in outdoor environments.
 Inspired by Zaphod Beeblebrox, a character of The Hitchhiker's Guide to the Galaxy by Douglas Adams we designed an assistive audio menu and instructions to help navigate complex information spaces.